PlanterApp/planter_blog/content/posts/herb-garden-winter/index.md

 ### Cover your herbs

-Herbs can be surprisingly cold-hearty, with some notable exceptions such as basil.
-If you cover your herbs with [row cover](https://www.amazon.com/s?k=row+cover+frost+protection) or clear plastic sheeting you can potentially keep harvesting them well into winter.
+Herbs can be surprisingly cold-hardy, with some notable exceptions such as basil.
+If you cover your herbs with [row cover](https://www.amazon.com/s?k=row+cover+frost+protection) or clear plastic sheeting you can potentially keep harvesting them into winter.
 Annuals can still die off if temperatures drop too low, but covering them offers a few degrees of frost protection that can let you keep harvesting them just that little bit longer.
-Perennials keep their leaves through winter- so long as they are accessible under the cover and you have the willingness to get out there, they can potentially be lightly harvested through winter.
+Perennials often keep their leaves through winter- so long as they are accessible under the cover and you have the willingness to get out there, they can potentially be lightly harvested through winter.
 Even if you don’t intend to harvest them in winter, covering your perennial herbs, along with applying a thick layer of [organic mulch](https://blog.planter.garden/posts/mulching-a-must-for-your-garden/), can help increase their chance of survival.
 For information on protecting plants from the cold check out [Season Extension Techniques: Keep the Growing Going!](https://blog.planter.garden/posts/season-extension/)

 ![Herb plants underneath plastic covering](herbs-covered.jpg)

 ### Bring herbs indoors

 If your herbs are growing in containers you might be able to easily transition them indoors.
 In fact, it may be best to bring them indoors as even hardy perennial herbs may not survive freezing temperatures outside in a container.
-If you do bring your container herbs inside, check the plants thoroughly for pests and consider refreshing the soil to avoid bringing in unwanted nasties.
+If you do bring your container herbs inside, check the plants thoroughly for pests and consider refreshing the soil to avoid bringing in unwanted houseguests.
 Otherwise, you can take cuttings from your herbs and root them in water (this works well with basil, oregano, rosemary, sage, and thyme to name a few).
 Herbs prefer full sunlight so to grow them indoors you’ll want to consider using [grow lights](https://www.amazon.com/s?k=grow+lights) to keep them as healthy as possible.
 If your herb cuttings fail to take root all is not lost- just start new herbs from seed as a fun indoor winter project!

 ![Basil, rosemary, and thyme plants beside a window indoors](indoor-herbs.jpg)